 You can argue over whether a thousand years means what it says or not.

 That is not the point today.

-I don't argue with the scriptures when it's so plain, but you certainly may.
+I don't argue with the scripture when it's so plain but you certainly may.

-And we can still attend services together, just so you know.
+And we can still attend services together just so you know.

 Nevertheless, what happens is that the saints rule with Christ.
-They live and reign with him.

-And we are filled with information when it comes to the time that the eternal Lord returns to the people.

-And reigns over the nation.
+They live and reign with Him and we are filled with information when it comes to the time that the eternal Lord returns to the people and reigns over the nations.

 That's throughout the prophets.